dicksonlaw583/espanso-snipbank/README.md

 ## Requirements

 - Espanso 2.x or higher
-- Python 3.0 or higher with Pip
+- Python 3.x with Pip
     - PyYAML 5.x or higher (install with `pip3 install pyyaml`)

 ## Keyboard Shortcuts